OlivierNicole/otini.chnik.fr/posts/2017-01-06-modular-macros.md

 ---
-title: Bringing typed, modular macros to OCaml
+title: Typed and modular macros for OCaml
 ---

 As part of my [OCaml Labs](https://github.com/ocamllabs) research project, I